 While the climate is not ideal for sleeping with out air conditioning, waking up to the sun gleaming down and being able to wear cut off shirts and shorts whenever is energizing and adds to the excitement of exploration.
 The vibe of Luang Prabang and the surrounding beautiful mountains and jungles truly is invigorating and its clearly understood why the town is a UNESCO world heritage site.

-I got some breakfast at the famous Utopia Bar and restaurant sitting on the Nam Khan river and then elected to climb the famous Phousi hill in the center of town.
-The climb is not easy, but is quite manageable in my opinion for seasoned hikers and allows for a fantastic panorama view of the city and the chance to glimpse some fantastic Theravada Buddhist archertecture.
+Getting some breakfast at the famous Utopia Bar and restaurant sitting on the Nam Khan river, I then elected to climb the famous Phousi hill in the center of town.
+The climb is not easy, but is quite manageable for seasoned hikers and allows for a fantastic panorama view of the city and the chance to glimpse some fantastic Theravada Buddhist archertecture.

 If attempted, you most likely will not be alone on this climb and the Lao have taken advantage of its beauty and popularity to charge a few thousand Kip to reach the top but this does not take a way from the value of doing it as the views and cultural aritfacts that one gets to witness are very worthwhile.

 After a few days of thoroughly enjoying my time in Luang Prabang, exploring the entirety of the city on a motorbike, making new friends and eating my fill of noodles and croissants (the evidence of the French colonization is strong in the cuisine and architecture of the city) I knew there was one thing I had to do before I moved on; visit the Kuang Si waterfalls.

 The waterfalls, a true poster child for the beauty of Laos, are a must see while traveling in this country but the trick of making it an even more memorable visit, is to skip taking the Tuk Tuk and to travel the almost 60 min journey there on a personal motorbike.